 Of these, left traffic (RHD) countries are:

-- Australia Macau Nepal Singapore
+- Australia Hong Kong Macau Nepal New Zealand Singapore.

 With an availability of 1,500 cars per month, although for larger countries this sounds a small number, it will be a very significant performance relative to numbers in Australia.